 News media now inhabit a radically pluralistic, global community where the impact of their reports can have far-reaching effects — good or bad.
 News reports, via satellite or the Internet, reach people around the world and influence the actions of governments, militaries, humanitarian agencies, and warring ethnic groups.
 A responsible global ethic is needed in a world where news media bring together a plurality of different religions, traditions, and ethnic groups.

 One responsibility is to report issues and events in a way that reflects this global plurality of views; to practice a journalism that helps different groups understand each other better.
 Reports should be accurate, balanced and diverse, as judged from an international perspective.

 Biased and parochial journalism can wreak havoc in a tightly linked global world.
 Unless reported properly, biased reports may incite ethnic groups in a region to attack each other.
 A narrow-minded, patriotic news media can stampede populations into war.
 Moreover, journalism with a global perspective is needed to help citizens understand the daunting global problems of poverty, environmental degradation, technological inequalities, and political instability.

 Globalization may overwhelm local perspectives.
 Research shows that independent local sources are frequently ignored by foreign correspondents seeking to efficiently supply distant editors servicing home audiences.
-Even the best-equipped and trained foreign reporters may be hindered by lack of local knowledge or cultural insensitivity.
+Even the best-equipped and trained foreign reporters may be hindered by a lack of local knowledge or cultural insensitivity.
 This is because there are narrower news values powered on a cycle of misinformation.
-Meanwhile, governments and NGOs exploit these journalists’ weaknesses, avoiding reporters and delivering ‘authorised’ and unquestioned information to news audiences.
+Meanwhile, governments and NGOs exploit these journalists’ weaknesses, avoiding reporters, and delivering ‘authorized’ and unquestioned information to news audiences.